 “Our wines are clean and refreshing, yet full bodied,” says Denise.
 “We grow raspberries, marionberries, boysenberries, blackberries, loganberries, currants, pie cherries, blueberries and apples from our farm, as well as harvest Asian pear, strawberries and cranberries from local farms.”
 Many of their specialty wines are offered throughout the changing seasons, making for a great day trip during one of their scheduled tasting days.

 The winery offers a different selection of wines than your typical grape-based vineyard.
 WRW typically has ten different varieties available in the wine tasting room at any given time.
 Since the Schupbach’s enjoy unique wines that aren’t normally available in a traditional market, they strive to continuously have different flavors in production.
-For example, they currently have multiple wines in preparation to be released in honor of upcoming holidays such as a kiwi and green apple wine getting readyfor release on March 9 for Saint Patrick’s Day, as well as having a full release plan through the beginning of 2019.

 While visiting WRW, expect to see a few furry friends on the farm such as horses, cats and dogs the family have adopted that add to the welcoming environment.
 Part of the reason why many animals roam the farm is due to Denise’s love of horses and her involvement in the Grays Harbor 4-H Club.